unconnected-dev/dev-tools-study/_udemy/git_github_bootcamp/readme.txt

 HEAD
 The pointer to the current commit in the active branch.
 It moves with each new commit, always representing the latest snapshot of the branch.

+Merge
+Combines the history of both branches, integrating their changes into a single branch.
+If there are conflicts, Git will prompt you to resolve them.